nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Expected: The current list is cleared.
 Its data is stored in a json file with path `<HomeFolder>/archived/mybook.json`

 ### Loading Data
 Prerequisite: Ensure you have a local `json` file containing a StoreClass data to read in the folder `<HomeFolder>/archived`.
-This can be done by try to archive one using the previous test
+This can be done by try to archive one using the previous test.

 Test case: `load pa/mybook.json`<br>
 Expected: The current list will be overwritten and the content of the file will be loaded into the list.